AllenInstitute/MIES/Packages/doc/CalculateTPLikePropsFromSweep.rst

 Description
 ===========

-The :cpp:func:`CalculateTPLikePropsFromSweep` calculates test pulse properties from a given sweep.
+The :cpp:func:`CalculateTPLikePropsFromSweep` calculates square pulse properties from a given sweep.
 It retrieves the associated setting values for the sweep and returns the voltage difference, current difference and resistance for each head stage.
 The function only works for current clamp mode.